DepartmentOfHealth-htbhf/DepartmentOfHealth-htbhf.github.io/runbook.md

 cf update-user-provided-service variable-service -p '{"GA_TRACKING_ID": "UA-133839203-1", "UI_LOG_LEVEL": "debug", "claimant-app-loglevel": "debug"}'
 ```

+#### Configuring log filters
+Our logit filter configuration is available at: https://github.com/DepartmentOfHealth-htbhf/htbhf-deployment-scripts/blob/master/examples/logstash.conf,
+and can be updated using the logit.io dashboard: https://logit.io/a/53b8dcc2-acae-42c6-b2a9-93a0e15e0885
+(this is not something that needs to be updated until/unless the format of log messages changes).

 ## Querying the database for Claimants
 See [accessing-paas-databases](https://github.com/DepartmentOfHealth-htbhf/htbhf-claimant-service/tree/master/db#accessing-paas-databases)
 and [querying-the-db-for-claimants](https://github.com/DepartmentOfHealth-htbhf/htbhf-claimant-service/tree/master/db#querying-the-db-for-claimants)

 ## Restoring the database after a catastrophic failure
 See https://helptobuyhealthyfood.atlassian.net/wiki/spaces/PRBE/pages/44105784/Restoring+the+database+from+a+backup

+## Shuttering the site for maintenance ('Service Unavailable')
+To display a 'Service Unavailable' page, see [displaying-a-service-unavailable-page](https://github.com/DepartmentOfHealth-htbhf/htbhf-deployment-scripts/tree/master/management-scripts#displaying-a-service-unavailable-page)

+## Deploying a specific version of an app
+To manually deploy a microservice (bypassing tests in staging), see [deploying-applications-to-staging-and-production](https://github.com/DepartmentOfHealth-htbhf/htbhf-deployment-scripts/tree/master/management-scripts#deploying-applications-to-staging-and-production)